noahediz/acta-hackathon-catchframe/README.md

 > “I can’t see anything.”

 Every developer knows the pain of vague bug reports like these.
-They don’t tell you what’s really happening — so you waste hours asking follow-up questions, guessing browsers, and trying to reproduce bugs.
+They don’t tell you what’s really happening.
+So you waste hours asking follow-up questions, guessing browsers, and trying to reproduce bugs.

 This **breaks the feedback loop**, especially during beta testing, turning a simple fix into a slow, frustrating process.